Runtime Environment

 Create a new Runtime Environment Module

-A Runtime Environment Gradle project is created with the com.microej.gradle.runtime-api
+A Runtime Environment Gradle project is created with the com.microej.gradle.runtime-environment

 plugin.